Meet with a doctor over video about ADHD prescriptions.

 Why am I required to have an Annual Wellness Exam in order to receive a controlled substance as part of my treatment plan?

 Circle Medical always puts the health and safety of our patients first.
-For this reason, we require any patient that is going to receive a controlled substance as part of their treatment plan to either undergo an Annual Wellness Exam with a Circle Medical provider, or to submit the results of one that was conducted by a primary care provider.
+For this reason, we require any patient that is going to receive a controlled substance as part of their treatment plan to either undergo an Annual Wellness Exam with a Circle Medical provider, or to submit the results of one that was conducted by a primary care provider within the past 12 months.
 This enables us to ensure that we are minimizing any potential health risks for our patients.

 What happens after I am prescribed?